Joint Rent Group - 2025 Minutes

 JRG099 – Stefan will amend Voids monitoring template (Martin confirmed data was available).

 JRG100 EWI query – Alan confirmed he was looking at costs.
 Received some late completion figures and year figure will be about 433.
-Some houses need a new roof when getting EWI and costs and numbers should be separated out.
-This has not always been happening and will get this done.
-Will reduce EWI spend figure and increase roof spend figure.
-Will get corrected figures for end of year.
+Some houses need a new roof when getting EWI and costs/numbers should be separated out.
+This has not always been happening and will be corrected.
+This will reduce EWI spend figure and increase roof spend figure.
+Corrected figures expected by year-end.
 Will also check with finance if any accruals from previous year.
+Scrutiny and monitoring will help identify these issues.
+A new capital template is being developed between Stefan and Alan and will be discussed with tenant members to agree a new template to help monitor the capital programme effectively.

 Jonathan confirmed that year-end figures should be finalised by end of the month.

-Update on Capital Programme P11 (only budget figures for P10 available)
+(only budget figures for P10 available)

-Stefan asked about getting the Capital template updated with the year-end figures for the tenant JRG on 15/05/25 and Alan confirmed he can provide them and include the baseline for 25/26 programme though might be some add-ons later – slippage etc. Stefan to liaise with Alan and Finance to get as much info on the template as possible for the 15/05/25.
+Jane shared the updated Capital programme (Period 11/10) on screen; Alan talked through main headings – most programmes on target, some budgets will be underspent.
+Stefan asked about updating the Capital template with year-end figures for tenant JRG on 15 May; Alan confirmed he can provide them and include baseline for 25/26 programme, with possible add-ons later (slippage etc.).
+Stefan to liaise with Alan and Finance to get as much info on template as possible for 15 May.

 Date of Next Meetings

-Tenants JRG 15 May, 10am on zoom.
+Tenants JRG 15 May, 10am on Zoom.

-Full JRG 19 June, 10am on zoom.
+Full JRG 19 June, 10am on Zoom.

 Joint Rent Group

-Thursday 20 March 2025, 10am via zoom
+Thursday, 20 March 2025, 10:00am via Zoom

 Attendees:

-Harry McCormack (tenant volunteer), June Todd (tenant volunteer), Stefan Kristmanns (Housing Development Co-ordinator), and Jane Mack (Snr Housing Development Officer – Tenant Participation).
+Harry McCormack (tenant volunteer), June Todd (tenant volunteer), Stefan Kristmanns (Housing Development Co-ordinator), and Jane Mack (Snr Housing Development Officer – Tenant Participation)

 Welcome & Apologies